 “The opportunity with cannabis is unprecedented,” Gaurav Mathur, Research Manager in JLL’s Capital Markets team, says.
 “This will be even bigger than the end of prohibition of alcohol, because we have so many more people, acceptance and technology.”

 Medical marijuana is already legal in Canada, where the cannabis sector includes 85 companies with a combined market value of about $30 billion.
-That boom is expected to blossom later this year, when all Canadians will be able to buy from any dedicated retail store.

 Canada’s hottest property